lmpham1/Game_Deals_Web_App/use_cases.md

 ### Postconditions
 After the notification is sent, users will get an email with the game information, previous game price, current price, and amount it has been discounted by.

+---

+## Create an Account (done by Artur)

+### Actor (User)

+Any user

+## Pre-conditions

+User must have access to the web application and a valid email to create an account.

+## Main Flow

+1. The User press the "Sign in" button at the top of the screen.
+2. System will display the account creation formulary.
+3. User fills formulary.
+4. System checks for any problem in the formulary.
+5. User submits formulary.
+6. System checks for any duplicate information in the system.
+6. System saves account information in database.
+7. System sends account verification email.
+8. User verifies email by clicking at the email’s link.
+9. System verify user in database and update it.

+## Alternate Flow

+- If Account name already in use:
+    - The system will inform the user that “Account name already in use.”
+- If Account name length less than 5 or more than 20 characters:
+    - The system will inform the user that “Account length invalid.”
+- If password length less than 8:
+    - The system will inform the user that “Password length invalid.”
+- If email already in use:
+    - The system will inform the user that “Email already in use.”
+- If user does not verify his email in 24 hours:
+    - The system will delete user information from database.

+## Postconditions

+User's account is created and user is able to login the web application.